Cupping Therapy...Skin Toning and Tightening

-The suction-cupping massage technique uses the same principle.
-The only difference: how the blood gets there.
 When you use the suction cup, creating a partial vacuum, a little blood squeezes out through capillary walls underneath the skin, also creating a bruise.
 It comes down to this: Healthy capillaries are highly elastic and won’t break or allow blood to squeeze out.
 Only more aged, inelastic capillaries will lose blood.
 This fact makes suction cupping treatment usefully selective.

 A more distant cousin of the same process: In holding a yoga pose, you create a brief “tourniquet effect,” and then, when you release the pose, your vessels are flushed with new blood and oxygen.
 Yoga focuses on the organs, joints and ligaments.
 But in cupping massage, we concentrate our efforts on rejuvenating our most visible organ—the skin.

 The Reasons Behind Bruising

 If a capillary is inelastic, the blood inside tends to be stagnant.
 Such stagnant blood often occurs if your body is highly acidic, and may indicate that you have a large number of abnormally shaped blood cells (poikilocytes).